-As of December 31, 2014, Triumph Community Bank operates ten branches in the Quad Cities Metropolitan Area of Iowa and Illinois, seven other branches throughout central and northwestern Illinois, one branch and one loan production office in northeastern Illinois and one loan production office in Portland, Oregon.
-We lease five of these offices and own the remaining fifteen.
+As of December 31, 2015, TBK Bank operates eleven branches in the Quad Cities Metropolitan Area of Iowa and Illinois, eight other branches throughout central and northwestern Illinois, one branch in northeastern Illinois and loan production offices in Portland, Oregon and Kansas City, Missouri.
+TBK Bank also operates from our corporate office in Dallas, Texas and from one additional branch office also located in Dallas, Texas.
+The Dallas, Texas branch office is limited to deposit gathering activities.
+We lease eight of these offices and own the remaining sixteen.
 Our owned offices are freestanding permanent facilities; the leased offices are part of larger retail facilities.
-Most of Triumph Community Bank's branches are equipped with automated teller machines ("ATM") and drive-through facilities.
+Most of TBK Bank's branches are equipped with automated teller machines ("ATM") and drive-through facilities.